The Real Website Design Timeline

 This removes uncertainty and allows everything to move cleanly once the project begins.

-Step 2: Waiting for Your Start Date (2–8 Weeks)
+Step 2: Waiting for Your Start Date (Typically 1 Week)

-Most projects begin 2–8 weeks after booking, depending on availability.
+Most projects begin about 1 week after booking, depending on availability.

 This wait is not about dragging things out — it’s about: